darwinia-network/bridger/README.md

 ## Configuration

-The currently darwinia-bridger supports these bridge, the config you can click docs link
+The currently darwinia-bridger supports these bridges, the config you can click docs link

 | type                | bridge            | doc                                                  |
 | ------------------- | ----------------- | ---------------------------------------------------- |